Embeetle/embeetle/README.md

 The first time you run Embeetle, it downloads the required tools (such as the source analyzer, 7zip, ...).
 Wait a few minutes.

-From now onwards, you can simply launch `run.sh` to run Embeetle.
+From now onwards, you can simply launch `run.sh`.
 It searches for a Python virtual environment in `.venv/`, activates it, then launches Embeetle.

 ## 3. Build

-Embeetle consists of several software modules, so the build procedure is quite complex.
+Embeetle consists of several software modules (`LLVM`, `SA` and `Embeetle` itself), so the build procedure is quite complex.
 To build Embeetle and all its components, we've set up a separate repo with the build scripts:

 https://github.com/Embeetle/automate_builds

+It's really quite simple: the automated build script clones the three required repos (`LLVM`, `SA` and `Embeetle` itself), builds them one-by-one and merges the result in the `~/bld/` folder.
 Clone this repo and follow the instructions in its `README.md`.